Range Rover (L322)

 Buyer's Guide

 An L322 in 2026 is an enthusiast buy, not a mainstream used-SUV decision.
-The 2010-2012 cars with the AJ133 V8 are the youngest and most modern, but they share many of the early-supercharger reliability quirks that carried into the L405.
-The 2003-2005 BMW-era cars are mechanically distinct and have their own following among M62 V8 enthusiasts who accept the maintenance burden.
+The 2010-2012 cars with the Jaguar 5.0L AJ133 are the youngest and most modern, share componentry with the early L405, and benefit from the ZF 6HP28's better calibration.
+The 2003-2005 BMW-era cars are mechanically distinct and have a dedicated following among M62 V8 owners who accept the maintenance burden in exchange for the cleaner pre-touchscreen interior and the BMW iDrive Mk1 system.
+The 2006-2009 Ford-era cars sit awkwardly in the middle, often the lowest-priced of the three on the used market for good reason.

-Anyone considering an L322 as a primary daily driver should plan a maintenance budget that exceeds what a modern luxury SUV would demand.
-These vehicles reward owners who enjoy the project and punish those who don't.
+Anyone considering an L322 as a primary daily driver should plan an annual maintenance budget of $3,000 to $5,000 even on a well-sorted example, with a single major repair (transmission, air suspension overhaul, or cooling system rebuild) capable of doubling that in any given year.
+These trucks reward owners who enjoy the project and punish those who don't.
 Cross-generational shoppers should read our most-reliable years guide before committing to one chassis over another.

 Alternatives in Full-Size SUV